-- 1. The election of Ernst N. Csiszar, Julia L. Johnson and Jorge Mas as Class I directors to serve until the 2020 Annual Meeting of Shareholders and the election of C. Robert Campbell as a Class III Director to serve until the 2019 Annual Meeting of Shareholders; - 2.
-Ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the 2017 fiscal year; - 3.
-Approval of a non-binding advisory resolution regarding the compensation of our named executive officers; - 4.
-A non-binding advisory resolution regarding the frequency of the vote regarding the compensation of our named executive officers;
+- 1. The election of Jose R. Mas and Javier Palomarez as Class II directors to serve until the 2021 Annual Meeting of Shareholders; - 2.
+Ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the 2018 fiscal year; - 3.
+Approval of a non-binding advisory resolution regarding the compensation of our NEOs; and

-5. Such other business as may properly be brought before the Annual Meeting, and at any adjournments or postponements of the Annual Meeting.
+4. Such other business as may properly be brought before the Annual Meeting, and at any adjournments or postponements of the Annual Meeting.